-2014/15 Adjusted - 559.50 (2.05 increase)
+2014/15 Adjusted: 560.50 FTEs (3.05 increase)

 - 0.50 FTE Support staff from Planning and Housing (2.00 FTEs), Fire and Building Safety (3.50 FTEs), and Public Works Administration (1.5 FTEs) were combined into a new Administrative Services Division, which supports all three activities.
 This support staff restructuring resulted in a .50 FTE decrease. - +3.75 FTE The Library eliminated its Assistant Director position and used the salary savings, along with reducing its temporary salary budget, to create several part time positions including a Client Support Technician (.75 FTE), Library Clerks (3.0 FTEs), and Library Assistants (1.0 FTE).
 This restructuring created a net increase of 3.75 FTEs. - -1.20 FTE The Water and Pollution Control Department initiated a student operator program in 2014/15.
 The new program has allowed the reduction of a 1.0 Operator FTE.
-A Lab Aide position was also decreased from a .5 FTE to a .3 FTE.
+A Lab Aide position was also decreased from a .5 FTE to a .3 FTE. - +1.00 FTE An additional Planner position has been added in the Planning and Housing Department due to the increased workload associated with the Land Use Policy Plan update and other projects.

-2015/16 Manager Recommended - 562.75 (3.25 increase)
+2015/16 Manager Recommended: 563.75 FTEs (3.25 increase)